 Design fair Formland was the first physical fair to take place during the pandemic in the Scandinavian countries.
-To be more exact; here in Denmark.
+To be more exact, here in Denmark.

-The pandemic and quarantine have been the reason for the changes we made in our home, in the way we decorate, and in our lifestyle in general.
+The pandemic and quarantine have been the reason for the changes we made in our home, the way we decorate, and our lifestyle in general.
 As a result, the fair organized seminars and conferences with related topics such as:

 - Post-corona forbrugeradfærd: Post-corona consumer behavior